top of page

 Beer flight from Fogtown Brewing

 Again, this may be obvious, but it has to be mentioned in any post about Maine!
-With wild blueberries being native to Maine, there’s no better place to have them.
-Maine and blueberries go hand-in-hand.
+With wild blueberries being native to Maine, it’s an excellent place to get your fill of the delicious berries.
+In fact, there’s no better place to have them as Maine and blueberries go hand-in-hand.
 There’s also no shortage of ways to enjoy your blueberries, so I’m going to give you my Maine favorites:

 Blueberry pancakes: The blueberry pancakes at Everyday Joe’s were the BEST pancakes I’ve ever had.
 Everything on their breakfast menu is delicious, but you have to at least order a single blueberry pancake.
-You can always hike or bike it off later!
+It’s the perfect place to get your blueberry fix, and you can always hike or bike off the calories later with all the outdoor activities offered nearby!

 bottom of page